RossJoy/seq2seq-chatbot/README.md

-# Seq2Seq-Chatbot
+# ChatBot Model Comparing

 ## Project Summary

-In this project, you will learn how to build an AI chatbot using LSTMs, Seq2Seq, and pre-trained word embeddings for increased accuracy.
-You will be provided with a dataset of conversational dialogue.
-You will use this dataset to build your chatbot using Pytorch, train it on the dataset, and tune your network hyperparameters.

-At the end of the project, you will demonstrate your proficiency in deep learning by conversing with their chatbot at the command line.

-## Project Steps Overview and Estimated Duration

-Below you will find each of the components of the project, and estimated times to complete each portion.
-These are  _estimates_  and not exact timings to help you expect the amount of time necessary to put aside to work on your project.
+Our project focuses on exploring the integration of a Seq2Seq LSTM model with an attention layer, comparing its performance with the GPT-2 model.
+The SQuAD 2.0 dataset will be utilized for training and evaluation.
+We aim to assess the relative performance of these models and identify strategies to enhance the Seq2Seq model's capabilities within the existing framework.

+The project will culminate in a comprehensive analysis of model interactions and potential improvements to the Seq2Seq architecture.

-### Prepare data (~2 hours)
+### Prepare data

-Build your vocabulary from a corpus of language data.
-The Vocabulary object is described in Lesson Six: Seq2Seq.
+Build  vocabulary from a corpus of language data. link of  the original source of the dataset: https://rajpurkar.github.io/SQuAD-explorer/explore/v2.0/dev/

+The detailed format is described in the notebook。

-### Build Model (~4 hours)
+### Build Model

-Build your Encoder, Decoder, and larger Sequence to Sequence pattern in PyTorch.
-This pattern is described in Lesson Six: Seq2Seq.
+Seq2Seq LSTM model with an attention layer: Build Attenion, Encoder, Decoder, and larger Sequence to Sequence pattern in PyTorch.

+GPT-2 model: Transformer Architecture, Multi-Head Self-Attention Mechanism, Parameter Scale and Large-Scale pretraining

-### Train Model (~3 hours)
+### Train Model

-Write your training procedure and divide your dataset into train/test/validation splits.
-Then, train your network and plot your evaluation metrics.
-Save your model after it reaches a satisfactory level of accuracy.
+Our training procedure involves utilizing Negative Log Likelihood (NLL) loss for parameter evaluation.
+The dataset is split into training and validation sets.

+Both the Seq2Seq LSTM with attention and GPT-2 models are trained, and their evaluation metrics are plotted for a comparative analysis.
+The trained models are saved upon achieving satisfactory accuracy levels.

-### Evaluate & Interact w/ Model (~1 hour)
+### Evaluate & Interact w/ Model

-Write a script to interact with your network at the command line.
+After comparison, due to defects in the attention mechanism itself and inherent deficiencies in data aggregation, the GPT-2 model performed better.